Tha Khanun

-Tha Khanun (ท่าขนุน) is a town and subdistrict (tambon) of Thong Pha Phum district of the Kanchanaburi Province, Thailand.
+Tha Khanun (ท่าขนุน) is a subdistrict (tambon) of Thong Pha Phum district of the Kanchanaburi Province, Thailand.
 It is named after the Jackfruit tree, and is located on the Khwae Noi River.
-Lam Khlong Ngu National Park and Wat Tha Khanun, a large Buddhist temple, are located near the town.
+Lam Khlong Ngu National Park and Wat Tha Khanun, a large Buddhist temple, are located near the subdistrict.

 History

 Tha Khanun was a river harbour town on the Khwae Noi River.
 In 1786, Rama I landed his troops in Tha Khanun from Bangkok to fight the Burmese–Siamese War.
 During the 20th century, an important part of the economy was wolfram mining in the nearby mountains.
 Before the construction of roads, ore was transported by elephants from the mines to the harbour of Tha Khanun, and shipped by boat to Kanchanaburi.

 During World War II, it was the location of three prisoner of war camps along the Burma Railway, and was described as a large town with shops, a police station, and many fruit trees.
 Lam Khlong Ngu National Park is located in the subdistrict and is known for its caves.
 In 1986, the Vajiralongkorn Dam was constructed on the Khwae Noi River near the town.